pouchdb/pouchdb/docs/guides-async-code.md

   // and it will be handled asynchronously!
 }).then(function (result) {
   // If the previous function returned something
-  // (or returned undefined), it will show up here.
+  // (or returned undefined), it will show up here
+  // as "result".
 }).catch(function (err) {
   // If the previous function threw an error,
-  // it will show up here.
+  // it will show up here as "err".
 });
 ```